oruxl/angrymetalpy/README.md

 ### Optional packages

 - The scraping tool uses lxml and requests
-- Matplotlib for plotting and data visualization
+- Matplotlib is used for plotting and data visualization
 - Scipy for fitting and analysis

 ### Running the scraper

 ```
-# first-time use (get everything!)
+# first-time use (get everything!
+Takes a while...)
-./amg_scrape.py
+python amg_scrape.py

-# subsequent use (add new reviews to your data file)
+# subsequent use (only add new reviews to your data file)
-./amg_scrape.py your_data_file_name.txt
+python amg_scrape.py your_data_file_name.txt
 ```